|

 | | How to Reach Ladakh |

-How to Reach Ladakh by Air Ladakh's capital Leh is connected by an Indian Airlines service that comes in to the airport, 5kms from the main town on the Srinagar Highway.
+How to Reach Ladakh by Air Ladakh's capital Leh is connected by flight services that come in to the airport, 5 kms from the main town on the Srinagar Highway.
 The airport, shuttle bus services and shared jeep-taxis are available into town.
 Weather conditions can be erratic in Leh and flights get cancelled at short notice.
 Check before travelling and book well in advance, since flights are usually full in the summer months.

 |